worldiaday/definition/README.md

 - Rememberability
 - Business goals
 - (User goals - in usefulness)

+## Alternative approaches
+Many of the definitions above are “content blobs” which do not really do the complexity of the term Information Architecture justice (and may even make them seem a bit arbitrary).
+Maybe we should break it down into more chunks and thus give it more structure, e.g.
+- Goals
+- Results (not as in deliverables, rather as what happens when IA has been done). e.g. clear and organized vs. confusing and unmanageable
+- Means
+- Metaphors (cf Richard Saul Wurman: You only understand something relative to something you already understand)
+- What is NOT IA? (understand better by understanding what it is not; also clarify invisible structure vs. visible elements in the UI, e.g. menu)
+- Fields of application (content rich contexts, AI, …)
+- Ask people what they find UNCLEAR about IA and its definitions
+- Plus deliverables, methods, examples (good and bad)

+## Work in progress
+To break down information into parts, arrange them and describe the relations between the parts in order to help human beings (and to a certain extent machines) to understand and to discover, to establish or explore new connections, view different perspectives, find gaps, personalize etc.
+- The granularity of the parts is dependent on the context.
+E.g. if you are travelling in a car on the highway, you don’t want to know every village you are passing by, but the intersections and exits as well as where you can get gas.
+If you’re travelling on foot or by bicycle, you need far more detailed information, not only about distance and infrastructure, but also about the inclination of the path or road.
+- Also note: The tsunami of information is not only a problem of quantity, but also very much of quality.
+Information in form of unstructured blobs is very hard to interpret.

 ## How to contribute to this list of definitions
 You are welcome to add to this list of definitions by [creating an issue](https://github.com/worldiaday/definition/issues/new).